 Members of the Council have direct control over the authority's financial and operating policies.
-One member is the treasurer for Barrow & District Disability Association, and one member is employed as a counsellor of Women's Community Matters.
-Barrow Borough Council awarded grants of £15k to Barrow & District Disability Association and £28k was spent on services provided by Women's Community Matters.
+One member is the treasurer for Barrow & District Disability Association and North Scales Residents Association.
+One members wife is employed as senior counsellor of Women's Community Matters along with one who is Chairman and one others who is a trustee.
+One member is a trustee of and one an advisor to the Drop Zone.
+Barrow Borough Council awarded a grants of £15k to Barrow & District Disability Association and NNDR Covid relief was given to Women's Community Matters and the Drop Zone.
 The members were not involved in the decisions that led to the grants being awarded or services procured.

-The total of members' allowances paid in 2020/21 is shown in Note 34.
-There are no balances outstanding at the 31 March 2021.
+The total of members' allowances paid in 2021/22 is shown in Note 34.
+There are no balances outstanding at the 31 March 2022.
 Details of the entities that members are involved with are recorded in the Register of Members Interests which can be found on the Council's website listed under each member.